Skip to content

 bash

-claude --plugin-dir packages/runtime/src/claude-code
+claude --plugin-dir packages/runtime

 .claude/settings.json only declares permissions.
 The plugin's hooks/hooks.json registers every hook event automatically.
 You still need to register the monitor MCP server as shown in section 3.